Step 1: Write a description for your podcast.

 Libsyn is an excellent podcast hosting company.

-Step 7: (After you have uploaded your first three episodes) Submit your podcast’s “feed” to iTunes and Stitcher Radio
+Step 7: (After you have uploaded your first three episodes) Submit your podcast’s “feed” to iTunes, Spotify, Amazon Podcasts, Stitcher Radio, and Google Podcasts.

 Your hosting company will provide the link to your podcast’s feed.